-In consideration of the judgment required and the complexity of the assumptions used in the estimate of the recoverable amount of the goodwill, we have determined that this area constitutes a key audit matter.
+In consideration of the judgment required and the complexity of the assumptions used in the estimate of the recoverable amount of the investment, we have determined that this area constitutes a key audit matter.

-The disclosure related to the assumptions and estimates used by the corporate management is reported in the explanatory note "Use of estimates and management judgements", while the disclosure related to the process for determining the recoverable value of the investment, the valuation assumptions used and the sensitivity analysis of the recoverable amount are reported in note "7.
+The disclosures related to the assumptions and estimates used by the corporate management are reported in the explanatory note "Use of estimates and management judgements", while the disclosures related to the process for determining the recoverable value of the investment are reported in note "7.
 Investments".

-Our audit procedures in response to this key audit matter concerned, among others, consistently with the corresponding impairment test of the goodwill in the consolidated financial statements, the assessment of the forecasted of future cash flows, the verification of the consistency of the forecasted future cash flows of the investment, with the financial plan 2018-2022, the testing of quality of such forecasts against the previous forecasts and the assessment of the long-term growth and discount rates assumed by the Company.
+Our audit procedures in response to this key audit matter concerned, among others, consistently with the corresponding impairment test of the goodwill in the consolidated financial statements, the assessment of the forecasted future cash flows, the verification of the consistency of the forecasted future cash flows of the investment, with the financial plan 2018-2022, the testing of quality of such forecasts against the previous forecasts and the assessment of the long-term growth and discount rates assumed by the Company.

-In performing our procedures, we have leveraged the assistance of our experts in valuation techniques, who performed an independent recalculation and sensitivity analyses of the key assumptions in order to determine any changes in assumptions that could significantly impact the valuation of the recoverable value.
+In performing our procedures, we have leveraged the assistance of our experts in valuation techniques, who performed an independent recalculation and sensitivity analysis of the key assumptions in order to determine any changes in assumptions that could significantly impact the valuation of the recoverable value.

-Lastly, we reviewed the disclosures provided in the notes to the financial statement regarding the valuation of the investment in the subsidiary Techno Sky S.r.I..
+Lastly, we reviewed the disclosures provided in the notes to the financial statement regarding the valuation of the investment in Techno Sky S.r.l..